Jaseci-Labs/jaseci/docs/docs/getting-started/first-app.md

 # Write your first app

-TEST TEST TEST Let's create a simple converational Agent using Jaseci and Jaseci Kit.
+Let's create a simple converational Agent using Jaseci and Jaseci Kit.
 We're gonna creat a Chat bot for students to sign up for Jaseci Dojo !

 Before we begin ensure your have jaseci and jaseci kit installed.
 If not see the Installation here.